Reiikz/lbbapi/docs/README.md

 - - Allows doing anything.

 The admin permission should only be given to the administrator user.
+The admin permission will be automatically set to the first user to register through `/lbbapi/cpanel/auth/register.php`

 ## DNS database permissions